andrewdcrypt/LeetCodeStuff/README.md

 Stack: PHP

-Create array store all node values expect the ones that is equal to $val.
+Method One : Inefficient way of "removing" Linked List Elements Create array to store all node values expect the ones that is equal to $val.
 Then piece them back together and return the result.

-Method One : Inefficient way of "removing" Linked List Elements

     /**